 As with French cuisine, the secret of a good Chinese soup lies in the stock.
 Stock is a liquid broth in which meat, bones, and sometimes vegetables have been simmered over a long period of time, imparting their flavor to the heated broth.

 Chicken is the meat of choice for preparing Chinese stock, although pork also is used, particularly in addition to chicken.
 The Chinese place such importance on their stock that they have two categories.
-A primary or first-class chicken stock is made by simmering a whole chicken, while a second-class stock uses only the bones.
+Primary or first-class chicken stock is made by simmering a whole chicken, while a second-class stock uses only the bones.
 There's also gourmet stock, a truly superior broth made with chicken, pork ribs and other pork bones, ham, and sometimes duck.
 It is used to create banquet dishes such as shark's fin soup.

 Besides not using beef, Chinese stock also differs from French stock (known as fonds de cuisine) in the lack of spices.
 While a recipe for French chicken stock might call for a pinch of thyme or a few garlic cloves, the Chinese believe spicing masks the flavor of the chicken or pork.
 Seasonings are added later, depending on what the individual recipe calls for.